droplinked/droplinked.github.io/src/@droplinked/web3.md

 // We use the `web3` object which we have already set-upped and have access to! const chainProvider = web3.web3Instance({
 	method: Web3Actions.LOGIN, // This is the method you will be working with with this instance
-	chain: Chain.BASE, // The chain you want your user to be in when signing in
 	preferredWallet: ChainWallet.Metamask, // The wallet you want the user to use });
 const loginData = await chainProvider.walletLogin();